Nomber1-1/McGameJam-2023-D-10/README.md

 Hi!

 This was the project we worked on as a part of Team #26 - Space Ninjas for the 2023 McGameJam!

 The theme of the 2023 McGameJam was "desert" which we interpreted with our space horror game D-10.
 Left deserted on a space station with little to no air, will you be able to escape before time runs out?

 Good luck and we hope you enjoy our game!

 **D-10 was made in collaboration with:**

-- Tavio Ficaccio - Programming (Game Mechanism)
+- Tavio Ficaccio - Programming (Typing Mini-game)

 - Joel Boyer - Partical Effects